FIWARE-Ops/docs.TourGuide/docs/visualization/wirecloud/how-to-develop-new-widgets-and-operators.md

 Operators use the same structure as widgets.
 The only difference is that the descriptor file (`config.xml`) does not link to an initial HTML document.
-Instead, it directly links to the list of javascript files.
+Instead, it directly links to the list of JavaScript files.